Importing Salesforce Platform license users with assigned permission sets from an LDAP server

 The following topics provide information about importing users with the Salesforce Platform license from an LDAP server into your Salesforce organization:

 You can import users into your Salesforce organization by using the Pentaho Data Integration tool.
 The Pentaho package for importing users with the Salesforce Platform license from an LDAP server is available on the BMC Communities website.
-For information about how users are imported into your Salesforce organization, see Overview of how users are imported from LDAP servers.
+For information about how users are imported into your Salesforce organization, see Overview-of-how-users-are-imported-from-LDAP-servers.

 KJB and KTR files for importing users from an LDAP server